ilceltico/unlimitedrepositoryworks/README.md

 **Executable game can be found [here](https://github.com/ilceltico/unlimitedrepositoryworks/blob/master/JSpaceInvaders/JSpaceInvaders.zip)**, just download it, unzip it and open the JAR file.

 We know it's a _really_ bad implementation, but it's just a prototype for the VHDL project.
-It's fun to play anyway, though!
+It's fun to play, though!

 Tools:
 * Eclipse Oxygen